 HOW should this medicine be used?

-Ivermectin comes as a lotion to apply to the scalp and hair.
-It is usually applied to the scalp and hair in one treatment.
+Ivermectin comes as a tablet to take by mouth.
+It is usually taken as a single dose on an empty stomach with water.
+If you are taking ivermectin to treat onchocerciasis, additional doses 3, 6, or 12 months later may be necessary to control your infection.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
-Use ivermectin lotion exactly as directed.
-Do not use more or less of it or use it more often than prescribed by your doctor.
+Take ivermectin exactly as directed.
+Do not take more or less of it or take it more often than prescribed by your doctor.

 Are there OTHER USES for this medicine?

 Ivermectin is also sometimes used to treat certain other roundworm infections, head or pubic lice infestation, and scabies (itchy skin condition caused by infestation with small mites that live under the skin).
 Talk to your doctor about the risks of using this medication for your condition.

 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.

 What SPECIAL PRECAUTIONS should I follow?